As amended in December 2019

 ARTICLE X. AMENDMENTS

-These Bylaws may be amended at any general membership meeting of the Society by two‑thirds of the votes cast by members, either in person or by signed absentee ballots, provided that the amendment has been submitted in writing to all members two months prior to the vote.
+These Bylaws may be amended at any general membership meeting of the Society by two‑thirds of the votes cast by members, either in person or by written or electronic absentee ballots, provided that the amendment has been submitted in writing physically or electronically to all members two months prior to the vote.